dartoos-dev/well_formed/README.md

 properties have been introduced to facilitate the creation of "Smarter" form fields with stunning capabilities such as:

-- Fields that can easily be made **required**: just to set the `blank`property to the text that will be displayed if the user leaves the field blank.
+- **Required fields**: any field can be made required.
+To do this, simply assign an error message to the field's "blank" property.
 - **Automatic field masking**.
 For example, the [CpfField](https://pub.dev/documentation/well_formed/latest/brazil/CpfField-class.html) widget displays the mask _###.###.###-##_ as the user enters digits; therefore,